pupudu/window-table/README.md

 ## Introduction

-This is a light-weight, powerful implementation of a virtualized table, based off `react-window` by Brian Vaughn.
+This is a light-weight, powerful implementation of a virtualized table, based off `react-window`.
 Why Window Table?
 * Supports HTML5 table tags
 * Tiny footprint - ~10kB
 * Easy to customize - Custom tags, class names and what not